 - Flavorit BarkBones are a richly flavor infused nylon bone that have tiny treat cells molded in both sides.
 The flavor cells can be filled with any spreadable treat your dog prefers, encouraging healthy chewing.
 To clean it, run it through the top rack of the dishwasher for a thorough sanitizing and it’s ready for the next time.

 - Babble Balls feature durable high impact ABS construction.
 They make animal or other sounds, and have replaceable batteries.

 - DINOSAUR Bacon BarkBones are the LARGEST solid nylon chew dog toy in the world!
 It offers a variety of comfortable chewing surfaces for aggressive power chewer pups.

 - Nylon Antlers dog chew toy is designed to provide a safe alternative to a natural bone.
 It comes in a smaller size for your puppy’s teething and is gentle on their growing mouths.

-- Pet Qwerks Ballistic nylon dog toys are constructed from a machine washable and gentle-on-the-teeth material that’s great for fetching, tugging, and chewing.
+- Pet Qwerks ballistic nylon dog toys are constructed from a machine washable and gentle-on-the-teeth material that’s great for fetching and tugging as well.

 No dog toy or chew is totally indestructible.
 Inspect the toy before you give it to your pup to make sure there are no chips or pieces missing.
 If he has gnawed the knobs off the end of the bone shaped chew, you should throw it away and get a replacement.
 Some chew toys for puppies will only hold up until he is about nine months old.
 By that age, the power of his jaws might be able to break off pieces of the chew toys.